 - 1. The use of illegal drugs will not be tolerated: anyone caught on or away from campus using or selling drugs or drug paraphernalia will be subject to removal from the Athletic Training Program as ruled on by The University Disciplinary Committee.
 All athletic training students are subject to drug testing in the same manner as UWA varsity athletes.
 All athletic training students are expected to adhere to the UWA Athletic Department Drug Policy and are subject to disciplinary actions as detailed. - 2.
 Any actions committed on or away from campus that are illegal and punishable by any law where the student is acting in a capacity, or representing the University in any capacity that puts the Athletic Training Program or The University in a poor public position may lead to probation, suspension, or termination of enrollment in the Athletic Training Program as ruled on by The University Disciplinary Committee. - 3.
 Failure to meet or maintain the academic requirements of the Athletic Training Program will result in probation, suspension, or termination of enrollment in the program.
 For possible reinstatement, the student must go through the application process again as stated in the University Catalogue. - 4.
 Any action deemed as, construed as, or pertaining to sexual harassment as defined in The University Student Handbook by any student in the Athletic Training Program will result in referral to Title IX Coordinator for appropriate action and possible removal from the Athletic Training Program. - 5.
-All athletic training students are expected to completely follow the policies and procedures of the UWA motor pool. - 6.
 Parking at Homer Field House is illegal for any student except in the areas denoted as student parking.
-Illegal parking will be subject to citations by The University Campus Police. - 7.
+Illegal parking will be subject to citations by The University Campus Police. - 6.
 All students wishing to file a grievance must do so in in accordance with University policy of grievances.
 A meeting will be arranged with all parties involved to attempt to resolve the grievance.
-If it cannot be resolved, it will be referred to other administrative personnel within The University. - 8.
+If it cannot be resolved, it will be referred to other administrative personnel within The University. - 7.
 Failure to comply with any of the Policies and Procedures of the Athletic Training Program can result in punishment, suspension, or termination of enrollment in the Program.
 The student will be informed in writing of disciplinary action and will be given due process.
 If the offending action is severe enough to warrant suspension or termination, the student will be referred to The University Disciplinary Committee.